-Counselling services are available to all students at Cambie, and all students are welcome in the counseling centre.
+Counselling services are available to all students at Cambie.
 The goal of the counselling centre is to assist students in a variety of ways:

-- to ensure their well being - to explore and develop educational programs and plans - to provide counselling involving home or school challenges - provide referrals to appropriate agencies - to gain information about educational and community resources
+- to foster their well-being and provide social, emotional support - to explore and develop educational programs and plans - to provide counselling involving home or school challenges - provide referrals to appropriate agencies

 Counsellors consult with teachers, administrators, parents, and other support staff regarding the educational, personal, and social development of students.
-Students are encouraged to make their own appointments with their assigned counsellor.
-As well, the counsellors welcome parent inquiries.
-If parents wish to speak with a counsellor, appointments can be scheduled by contacting the main office at 604-668-6430.
+Students are encouraged to make their own appointments with their assigned counsellor by email or Teams message.
+Parents who wish to speak with a counsellor, can schedule appointments by contacting the main office at 604-668- 6430, or emailing the counsellor.